joewalker/gcli/docs/index.md

 User Guide
 ----------

-Cockpit prides itself on being easy to use, plus people don't read user guides, therefore it seems pointless having a long users guide and self defeating to write one.
+GCLI prides itself on being easy to use, plus people don't read user guides, therefore it seems pointless having a long users guide and self defeating to write one.